Bay Laurel (tree form)

 An attractive Bay Laurel in a small tree form, with leathery, glossy dark green leaves; may be pruned to maintain its shape and size; great as an entryway container plant or small landscape accent tree

-Bay Laurel (tree form) has attractive green foliage.
+Bay Laurel (tree form) has attractive green evergreen foliage on a tree with a distinctive lollipop-like form.
 The glossy oval leaves are highly ornamental and remain green throughout the winter.
 It features subtle chartreuse flowers at the ends of the branches from early to mid spring.
 It produces plum purple berries in early summer.

 Bay Laurel (tree form) is an evergreen dwarf tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.